Skeletal System Structure

 Overview of the Structural / Skeletal System

-Our structural system is made up of bones, cartilage, bone marrow, joints, tendons, ligaments, muscles, and teeth.
-The adult human skeletal system has about 206 bones while babies have about 350 bones.
-These 350 bones fuse together as we grow creating fewer longer bones.
+The skeletal system structure is complex.
+It is made up of bones, cartilage, bone marrow, joints, tendons, ligaments, muscles, and teeth.
+The adult human skeletal system structure has about 206 bones, while babies have about 350 bones.
+These 350 bones fuse together as we grow, creating fewer and longer bones.
 Bones have a hard and thick outer layer and a soft middle (marrow).
 There are different types of bones and cartilage depending upon their function and performance throughout the body.

-The major functions of the structural system is to provide the framework for the rest of the body, to provide protection for our organs, and to offer flexibility of movement.
-Our bones also create a home for bone marrow, and a storage area for minerals.
+The major functions of the structural system are to provide the framework for the rest of the body, to provide protection for our organs, and to offer flexibility of movement.
+Our bones also create a home for bone marrow and a storage area for minerals.

 Parts of the Structural System

-• Ligaments are the toughest.
+Ligaments are the toughest.
 Ligaments are the strong bands of connective tissue that attach one bone to another.
-Ligaments are mostly made up of collagen and some elastin and stretch very little.
-Fluid filled sacs (bursa) within joints is what provides the structural system with its smooth gliding abilities.
+Your ligaments are mostly made up of collagen and some elastin and stretch very little.
+Fluid-filled sacs (bursa) within joints are what provide the structural system with its smooth gliding abilities.

-• Osteoarthritis is a degenerative joint disease and is in a group of diseases that involves the deterioration of joints including cartilage and its adjacent bone.
+It is a degenerative joint disease and is in a group of diseases that involves the deterioration of joints including cartilage and its adjacent bone.
 Signs may include joint pain, tenderness, stiffness, creaking, and locking.
 This disease rarely develops in individuals under 40 and is very common in individuals over 60.
-Usually only one or two joints are affected.
+Usually, only one or two joints are affected.

-• Rheumatoid Arthritis is an autoimmune disorder and an inflammatory type of arthritis.
-The body's immune system mistakenly attacks the synovium (lining inside the joint).
-It typically affects the small joints in the hands and feet, but can occur in any synovial joint in the body.
+An autoimmune disorder and an inflammatory type of arthritis.
+The body’s immune system mistakenly attacks the synovium (lining inside the joint).
+It typically affects the small joints in the hands and feet but can occur in any synovial joint in the body.
 Its onset has been associated with physical or emotional stress, poor nutrition, and bacterial infections.
 Rheumatoid Arthritis can cause painful swelling that can result in bone erosion and joint deformity.
 It causes daily pain, stiffness, and fatigue.
-Again, it is more comment in women than in men and usually occurs in those under 40.
+Again, it is more common in women than in men and usually occurs in those under 40.

 The current approach to the above conditions is mostly symptom management.
 The symptoms are managed with a combination of prescription medications, therapies (massage, behavioral) and exercise.
 These conditions can also be helped by making some lifestyle changes.
 Many individuals with these disorders have found the SOQI Wellness Products very beneficial, especially the FIR Pad and Chi Machine.